Should Seniors Get AARP’s Auto Insurance?

-You’ve heard of AARP and its auto insurance program, but is the time right for you to try it out?
+You’ve heard of AARP and its auto insurance program, but is it right for you to try it out?

-AARP stands for American Association of Retired Persons.
-It’s essentially a membership club that’s geared towards the elderly.
+AARP stands for the American Association of Retired Persons.
+It’s essentially a membership club that’s geared toward the elderly.
 In many ways, it’s similar to groups like the VA, or even programs such as rewards credit cards.

-While AARP is focused on people aged 50 or more, technically there is no age requirement to join.
+While AARP is focused on people in their 50s, 60s, 70s, and older, technically, there is no age requirement to join.
 As long as you pay the $16 fee, you can gain access to AARP’s large range of discount programs, travel deals, and services.

-Just being a senior citizen gets you many discounts at restaurants, movie theaters, and through other programs.
-However, through AARP everything is one place with one card and membership guide.
-This can be convenient when trying to remember what all you qualify for.
+Just being a senior citizen gets you many discounts at restaurants, movie theaters, and other places.
+However, through AARP, everything is in one place with one card and membership guide.
+This can be convenient when trying to remember what you qualify for.

 There are many resources that discuss the full range of benefits offered by AARP, but this article will focus more on the auto insurance program.